khaors/geocompr/main.md

 ```

 What just happened?
-The code first read-in data to create `od`, a data frame object representing movement between zones in which the first column is the ID of the zone of origin and the second column is the zone of destination (`od` is described more fully in the next section).
+The code first read-in data to create `od`, a data frame object representing travel to work between zones from the UK's 2011 Census in which the first column is the ID of the zone of origin and the second column is the zone of destination (`od` is described more fully in the next section).
 Then the chained operation performed three main steps:

 - Grouped the data by zone of origin (contained in the column `o`).